parkpoomdev/pdf_text_highlight-annotations/README.md

 - This tool uses CDN-hosted PDF.js and Tailwind CSS; an internet connection is required.
 - Selections are cleaned up to merge line breaks and hyphenated words for better readability.
 - All data is in-memory; refreshing the page clears annotations.
 If you need persistence (localStorage or backend), I can add it.
+- For Vercel static hosting, no changes are needed beyond the provided `vercel.json`.
 - If `assets/preview.png` is missing, the preview image will render as a broken link—place a PNG screenshot there after first run.